sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 #### Related sets

-The Office apps are delivered as a set of Desktop Bridge apps that are installed and serviced together.
+The Office apps are delivered as a set of apps that are installed and serviced together.
 The main package for Office is a set of shared code and each Office app (for example, Word, Excel, and PowerPoint) is installed as an optional package.
 These packages are delivered as appxbundles that support all Store languages.

 | App |	Package ID |	Files |